 In these discussion forums, topics describe the current status of particular species, new information that has become available, the proposed new Red List category that this information suggest is appropriate, and a request for comments or further input.

 The purpose of the forums is to provide an opportunity for both professional and amateur birdwatchers and conservationists to contribute information on Globally Threatened Birds relevant to the assessment of their threat status and their conservation.
 Contributors can also suggest new species whose status may need reviewing.

 Anyone wishing to receive email alerts regarding BirdLife’s Globally Threatened Bird Forums can sign up using the form on the sidebar or using the pop up.
 You will then be able to receive updates regarding these Forums and the Red List Decisions that will be put forward to the IUCN regarding birds.
-You will have the option to remove yourself from the list by posting a comment on an active topic or contacting a member of BirdLife’s Red List team directly.
+You will have the option to remove yourself from the list by contacting a member of BirdLife’s Red List team directly.

 The forums enable users to provide new information, and to view the information and comment provided by other contributors.
 ‘Postings’ (e.g. ‘New survey results’) are linked by subject in ‘Topics’ (e.g. ‘Spoon-billed Sandpiper – uplist to Critically Endangered ?’), which are grouped in ‘Forums’ (e.g. ‘Threatened Asian Birds’).
 You can either read and contribute postings on the website, or receive and reply to postings entirely through email.

 All messages are ‘moderated’ by the forum moderator to help guide the process most efficiently and to ensure that inappropriate material (e.g. ‘spam’/junk messages) is excluded from the discussion.